The Brothers Gershwin – George (left), Ira (right)

 To quote Stanford University, “Many of Ira’s lyrics have become so much a part of how we express what we think and feel about love and life that we almost forget who wrote them.
 His phrases have become so familiar, they’re simply absorbed into our language.”

-Ira was a Fire Sign who appeared to always be funny whenever collaborating with his musical genius of a baby brother.
+Ira was a Fire Sign who appeared to always be funny whenever collaborating with his musical genius of a little brother.
 Even when the Sag was barraged with a particularly annoying recurring question that came following George’s untimely death of a brain tumor at the age of 38 of: “Which came first, the music or the words?”
-Ira Gershwin being the witty Fire Sign would always answer, “The contract!“
+Ira Gershwin being the witty Sagittarian would always answer, “The contract!“

 Besides how could the Fire Sign lyricist not succeed given the particular niche of song he and his brother mastered contains the Sagittarian’s own element of Fire in its name?
 (TORCH song).

 The sibling partnership that musically was like no other whose astrological colors are various shades of Blue, Libra’s being Pastel and Sagittarius’ being Royal was a driving force of musical inspiration when the entire country became consumed in the economic blues brought about by one of the toughest decades of financial ruin in American History otherwise known as the “Great Depression“.
-With George’s toe tapping music and Ira’s upbeat lyrics music lovers throughout the 1930’s were bestowed temporary respite from their money troubles and infused with inspiration to continue forging on with music that was both uplifting and unabashedly American.
+With George’s toe tapping music and Ira’s upbeat words music lovers throughout the 1930’s were bestowed temporary respite from their money troubles and infused with the Life affirming inspiration to keep foraging forward with music that was both uplifting and unabashedly American.

-Brad’s favorite torch song by George and Ira sung by Brad’s father’s favorite torch song singer, the great Sarah Vaughan.
+Brad’s favorite torch song by George and Ira sung by Brad’s father’s favorite torch song singer, the Jazz vocalist described as “one of the most wondrous voices of the 20th century”, the sublime Miss Sarah Vaughan